openstack/manila/doc/source/devref/glusterfs_native_driver.rst

 =======================

-GlusterFS Native driver uses GlusterFS, an open source distributed file system, as the storage backend for serving file shares to Manila clients.
+GlusterFS Native driver uses GlusterFS, an open source distributed file system, as the storage backend for serving file shares to manila clients.

-A Manila share is a GlusterFS volume.
+A manila share is a GlusterFS volume.
 This driver uses flat-network (share-server-less) model.
 Instances directly talk with the GlusterFS backend storage pool.
 The instances use 'glusterfs' protocol to mount the GlusterFS shares.
 Access to each share is allowed via TLS Certificates.
 Only the instance